jamesmcm/fireiceRL/README.md

-## Fire 'n Ice PPO Trainer
+## Fire 'n Ice RL Trainer

-Train a Proximal Policy Optimisation (PPO) agent to master *Fire 'n Ice* using an FCEUX emulator bridge, stacked CNN observations, and memory-based reward shaping.
+Train a Deep Q-Network (DQN) or Proximal Policy Optimisation (PPO) agent to master *Fire 'n Ice* using an FCEUX emulator bridge, stacked CNN observations, and memory-based reward shaping.
+DQN with an experience replay buffer is now the default algorithm (`--algorithm dqn`), while the previous PPO pipeline remains available via `--algorithm ppo`.
 The Lua bridge restores a savestate and force-loads the requested world/level on every reset so the agent never has to traverse title or level-select menus.

 ![Gameplay Screenshot](screenshot.png)